Amazon Echo Plus is the smart home hub of the future

 Better sound quality

 The new Echo Plus ups the ante.
 A 3-inch neodymium woofer and increased back volume will give more depth and bass to its sound quality.
-Amazon doesn't have its own premium smart speaker like the Google Home Max ($349 at Crutchfield) or the Apple HomePod ($349 at Walmart).
+Amazon doesn't have its own premium smart speaker like the Google Home Max or the Apple HomePod ($499 at Apple).
 The second-gen Echo Plus might scratch that itch to an extent, and if it truly does sound great when playing music, that'll make the $150 price much more palatable.

 Added smart home prowess